vik16nathan/SIR_mouse_optimized/README.md

 3. **chop_GE_mr_vv.py**

-### Run SIR agent-based model to find optimal parameters across
+### Run SIR agent-based model to find optimal parameters and simulate pathology

 4. ***abm_optuna_general.py**: see above
 5. ***abm_clearance_genes.py**: allows you to simulate the "I" fraction/atrophy given a specific set of parameters for v, spread_rate, k1, k2, and retro.
 Output is the .pkl file containing the simulated neurodegeneration data for every timestep of the SIR model, but with a single set of "trial" parameters (no optuna).
 This is useful for simulating neurodegeneration in each region for the "optimal" parameterization determined above, and then correlating with the empirical pathology.

+### Miscellaneous other scripts

 ## Dependencies
 python 3.11.5 with all prerequisite packages installed